-When the loans and bonds were novated to the company from Dwr Cymru (Financing) Limited, adjustments were made to record them at their fair value in accordance with IFRS 9.
-The subsequent release of these fair value adjustments are not subject to corporation tax.
+When the loans and bonds were novated to the company from Dŵr Cymru (Financing) Limited on 1 August 2019, adjustments were made to record them at their fair value in accordance with IFRS 9.
+The subsequent release of these fair value adjustments is not subject to corporation tax.